-The BS degree in Clinical Laboratory Science (CLS) [Medical Technology] is a joint program of Minot State University and the University of North Dakota (UND) and complies with the National Accrediting Agency for CLS.
+The BS degree in Medical Laboratory Science (MLS) [Medical Technology] is a joint program of Minot State University and the University of North Dakota (UND) and complies with the National Accrediting Agency for CLS.
 Full-time students can complete coursework in three years, and begin clinical training during the summer session at UND in Grand Forks, ND.
-Following successful completion of coursework, fourth-year students are guaranteed admission to the clinical year at one of the participating accredited hospitals in North Dakota, Montana or Minnesota.
-Students who earn the CLS BS degree obtain employment in a number of different medical areas including hospitals, physicians' offices, clinics, public health agencies, and pharmaceutical firms.
+MLS majors are required to take a minimum of 38 credits of General Education course in each of the following subject areas: communications, history, humanities, wellness/personal development, mathematics, science, and social science.
+The General Education math and science requirements are automatically met by taking MLS required courses.
+Following successful completion of coursework, fourth-year students are guaranteed admission to the clinical year at one of the participating accredited hospitals in North Dakota, Montana, Minnesota, Arizona, Colorado, Iowa, Nebraska, Oklahoma, Oregon, South Dakota, Washington, Wisconsin, and Wyoming.
+Students who earn the MLS BS degree obtain employment in a number of different medical areas including hospitals, physicians' offices, clinics, public health agencies, and pharmaceutical firms.